per-at-commentor/aspnet-webapp-deployed-to-azure/README.md

 ## Deploy snapshot

 The workflow `Deploy snapshot` builds and deploys the code to an environment.
 It is executed manually with the environment as input.
+If the environment is configured in GitHub to require approval the workflow will not run until approval is given.

 ## Release